 Tia is two minutes younger than her twin sister, Tamera.
 Tamera was born first, at 4:30pm, followed by Tia at 4:32pm.
 They also have two younger brothers, actor and musician Tahj Mowry and the youngest Tavior Mowry, who plays college football for University of California, Davis.

-Both now are married with children have had their fair share of health scares.
+Both are now 40 years old, married with children and have had their fair share of health scares.
 Yet through it all, both have managed to keep smiling through it all.

 Tia was diagnosed with Endometriosis, an abnormal growth of cells from the lining of your uterus that appears outside of the uterine cavity.
 It can be painful and cause fertility issues.
 Due to her diagnosis, Tia had two surgeries and was told she needed a third.